Expert care for mothers and babies during complicated pregnancies

 If you or your baby have recently been diagnosed with a health concern, we’ll provide a full evaluation to make sure you have the information you need.
 We’ll explain things in a way that you understand, talk through any questions you have and connect you with helpful resources.

-We help co-manage your prenatal and postpartum care alongside your regular OB-GYN doctor or midwife.
+High-risk pregnancy specialists help co-manage your prenatal and postpartum care alongside your regular OB-GYN doctor or midwife.
 This care includes routine prenatal appointments to monitor your health, track baby’s growth and offer guidance on your birth plan.
 Some patients visit a maternal-fetal medicine doctor for a one-time service, such as a diagnostic ultrasound, then return to their doctor or midwife.
 Others may fully transition their care to a maternal-fetal medicine specialist for the duration of their pregnancy.

 - Gestational hypertension and preeclampsia